kanishkdan/tron-game/README.md

 # Tron-Game - Multiplayer Light Cycle Game

 A browser-based multiplayer light cycle game inspired by Tron.
-Built with Three.js, Cannon.js, FastAPI, and WebSocket technology.
+Built with React 18 with TypeScript, React Three Fiber for 3D rendering, Cannon.js for physics, Socket.io for real-time communication, Zustand for state management, Styled Components for styling, and Vite for build tooling.

 ## Features